 Delphine Dorsi – Director

-Delphine is a human rights lawyer with more than 10 years experience in the field of the right to education.
+Delphine is a human rights lawyer with more than 15 years experience in the field of the right to education, including at UNESCO and in several NGOs in Europe and Africa.
 She joined RTE in 2012 as legal and communication officer and has led the organisation since 2014.
-She previously worked at UNESCO for the Right to Education Programme for 4 years.
-She has also worked with a number of NGOs in Europe and Africa, including: Amnesty International, Save the Children and Defence for Children International.
+She authored, co-authored and supervised the edition of various publications on the right to education.
 She holds a Master's in Human Rights from the University of Strasbourg.

 Natalia Dzvelaia - Finance and administrative officer